UPrep spending $1.4M on administrators, $300,000 increase from last year

 ROCHESTER, N.Y.
 (WROC) — University Preparatory Charter School for Young Men, known as UPrep, says it’s changing the narrative for young men in the city of Rochester.
 This year, it’s also changing its budget.

-Last year, they spent over $1.1 million on administration.
+Last year, the school spent over $1.1 million on administration.
 This year, they’re spending a lot more — $300,000 more.
 It’s also adding people at the top, for a school with fewer than 400 students.

 A chief academic officer is making $155,000.
 This position was previously a principal and now comes with a $55,000 increase.